 Depending on the version of fatigue rules one is subject to in their game, wielding active inherent abilities will either increase one's fatigue intensity by one point, or count as one turn of exertion.
-This applies for each ability newly activated on a given turn, though one's 'automatic' abilities don't count against a body for the purposes of fatigue; always-on powers such as physical weaponry doesn't rack up fatigue, for example.
+This applies for each ability utilized on a given turn, though one's 'automatic' abilities don't count against a body for the purposes of fatigue; always-on powers such as physical weaponry doesn't rack up fatigue, for example.

 How does one avoid loss of power due to fatigue, you ask?
-Quite simply?
 Quite simply, by not using their powers!
 A character who refrains from using powers in a given turn can reduce their fatigue by one point - or reduce their total effective exertion time, for the purposes of determining exhaustion, by one turn.
 Where fatigue is concerned, it is best to invoke powers in moderation - or to end a conflict quickly.

 Otherness: while some characters with innate powers can look quite normal, and would otherwise reveal no evidence of special abilities when they're not actively in use, it's quite possible that posthuman beings nonetheless radiate an aura of 'otherness'.
 This strange sensation is one that mundanes will perceive in close proximity to transnormal entities.

 This might manifest in the form of general unease, inexplicable revulsion, or perhaps even irrational fear.
 This gut feeling operates on a basic, primal level, and colors the reactions of those without powers to those with such.
 This translates into a column shift penalty when a super human interacts with a normal human, ranging from -1 CS (if the posthuman looks normal) to -4 CS (if the posthuman looks quite abnormal).